Interesting Info -> Computer Help -> Virus Removal Guide

 Scan for Viruses

-Recommended Free Anti-Virus Software: AVG and Avira and Avast all offer great free antivirus / computer security software.
+Recommended Free Anti-Virus Software: AVG and Avast offer great free antivirus / computer security software.
 I used AVG for many years, but recently became a fan of Avast.

 Scan with Malwarebytes Anti-Malware